Peter Paul Rubens: Workshop

-Paintings from Rubens's workshop can be divided into three categories: those he painted by himself, those he painted in part (mainly hands and faces), and copies supervised from his drawings or oil sketches.
-He had, as was usual at the time, a large workshop with many apprentices and students.
-It has not always been possible to identify who were Rubens's pupils and assistants since as a court painter Rubens was not required to register his pupils with the Antwerp Guild of Saint Luke.
-About 20 pupils or assistants of Rubens have been identified, with various levels of evidence to include them as such.
-It is also not clear from surviving records whether a particular person was a pupil or assistant in Rubens's workshop or was an artist who was an independent master collaborating on specific works with Rubens.
-The unknown Jacob Moerman was registered as his pupil while Willem Panneels and Justus van Egmont were registered in the Guild's records as Rubens's assistants.
+Rubens's workshop paintings can be divided into three categories: those he painted by himself, those he painted in part (mainly hands and faces), and copies supervised from his drawings or oil sketches.
+As was customary at the time, he ran a large workshop with many apprentices and students.
+It has not always been possible to identify Rubens's pupils and assistants, since as a court painter, Rubens was not required to register his pupils with the Antwerp Guild of Saint Luke.
+About 20 pupils or assistants of Rubens have been identified, with varying levels of evidence to include them as such.
+It is also unclear from surviving records whether a particular person was a pupil or assistant in Rubens's workshop, or an independent master collaborating on specific works with Rubens.
+The unknown Jacob Moerman was registered as his pupil, while Willem Panneels and Justus van Egmont were registered in the Guild's records as Rubens's assistants.
 Anthony van Dyck worked in Rubens's workshop after training with Hendrick van Balen in Antwerp.
 Other artists linked to the Rubens's workshop as pupils, assistants or collaborators are Abraham van Diepenbeeck, Lucas Faydherbe, Lucas Franchoys the Younger, Nicolaas van der Horst, Frans Luycx, Peter van Mol, Deodat del Monte, Cornelis Schut, Erasmus Quellinus the Younger, Pieter Soutman, David Teniers the Elder, Frans Wouters, Jan Thomas van Ieperen, Theodoor van Thulden and Victor Wolfvoet (II).

-He also often sub-contracted elements such as animals, landscapes or still-lifes in large compositions to specialists such as animal painters Frans Snyders and Paul de Vos, or other artists such as Jacob Jordaens.
-One of his most frequent collaborators was Jan Brueghel the Younger.
+He also often subcontracted elements such as animals, landscapes or still-lifes in large compositions to specialists such as animal painters Frans Snyders and Paul de Vos, or other artists such as Jacob Jordaens.
+One of his most frequent collaborators was Jan Brueghel the Elder.

-Art market

-At a Sotheby's auction on 10 July 2002, Rubens's painting Massacre of the Innocents, rediscovered not long before, sold for £49.5 million (US$76.2 million) to Lord Thomson.
-At the end of 2013 this remained the record auction price for an Old Master painting.
-At a Christie's auction in 2012, Portrait of a Commander sold for £9.1 million (US$13.5 million) despite a dispute over the authenticity so that Sotheby's refused to auction it as a Rubens.